Power-Components/livewire-powergrid/README.md

       ->searchable()
 ```

-The example bellow renders a min-max amount filter and configures it to handle the custom currency formatting ($ 85.133,84).
-The method `makeInputRange` references the `price` atrribute, while the column outputs the `price_formatted`.
+The example below renders a min-max amount filter and configures it to handle the custom currency formatting ($ 85.133,84).
+The method `makeInputRange` references the `price` attribute, while the column outputs the `price_formatted`.

 ```php
   Column::add()